MetalBlockchain/metal-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 - Shell access to the machine running the node
 - Administrator privileges on the machine

-This tutorial assumes you have Ubuntu 18.04 or 20.04 running on your node.
+This tutorial assumes you have Ubuntu 20.04 running on your node.
 Other Linux flavors that use `systemd` for running services and `apt-get` for package management might work but have not been tested.
 Community member has reported it works on Debian 10, might work on other Debian releases as well.

 ### Caveat: Security

 :::danger

 The system as described here **should not** be opened to the public internet.
 Neither Prometheus nor Grafana as shown here is hardened against unauthorized access.
 Make sure that both of them are accessible only over a secured proxy, local network, or VPN.
 Setting that up is beyond the scope of this tutorial, but exercise caution.
 Bad security practices could lead to attackers gaining control over your node!
 It is your responsibility to follow proper security practices.

 :::

 ## Monitoring Installer Script

 In order to make node monitoring easier to install, we have made a script that does most of the work for you.
 To download and run the script, log into the machine the node runs on with a user that has administrator privileges and enter the following command:

 ```bash
 wget -nd -m https://raw.githubusercontent.com/MetalBlockchain/metal-monitoring/main/grafana/monitoring-installer.sh ;\